ant-design-binding/ant-design-binding/README.md

 ## Bootstrap stages
 This project will follow 3 bootstrap stages.

-Among these stages we will focus to implements components from **version 3.12.x** of antd.
+Among these stages we will focus to implements components from version [3.12.x](https://github.com/ant-design/ant-design/releases/tag/3.12.1) of antd.
 ### Stage 1:
 * This stage is aiming to implements 56 antd components in a look-alike fashion.
-* In this stage we will use the css file from antd distribution as much as possible.
+* We will use the css file from antd distribution as much as possible.
 * Codebase may change rapidly with or without breaking changes.
 * Versions in this stage will be 0.x.x, and becomes 1.0.0 when this stage finished.
 ### Stage 2:
 * This stage is aiming to let adb components has most of or even exact the same features as antd ones.
-* In this stage we will use the css file from antd distribution as much as possible.
+* We will use the css file from antd distribution as much as possible.
 * Codebase may change rapidly with some breaking changes.
 * Versions in this stage will be 1.x.x, and becomes 2.0.0 when this stage finished.
 ### Stage 3:
-* This stage is aiming to produce documents & boilerplates/templates(just like ANT DESIGN PRO)
+* This stage is aiming to produce documents & boilerplates/templates(just like [ANT DESIGN PRO](https://pro.ant.design/index-cn))
-* In this stage we will switch to using self-maintained .less files and compile them into css.
+* We will switch to using self-maintained .less files and compile them into css.
 * Codebase will becomes stable with maybe a little breaking changes.
 * Versions in this stage will be 2.x.x, and becomes 3.0.0 when this stage finished.